-10.100.2 Backwards incompatible changes
+10.111.2 Backwards incompatible changes

 - As a consequence of the replacement of the old looping tasks manager by a scheduler, all cubicweb-ctl's "start" commands (i.e. start, pyramid, wsgi) do not start repository looping tasks manager anymore, nor do they start the scheduler.
 Site administrators are thus expected to start this scheduler as a separate process.
 Also, registering looping tasks (i.e. calling repo.looping_tasks()) is a no-op when the repository has no scheduler set; a warning is issued in such cases.
 Application developers may rely on repository's has_scheduler method to determine if they should register a looping task or not. - In cubicweb.pyramid, function make_cubicweb_application got renamed into config_from_cwconfig (950ce7d9f642). - Several cleanups in repository's session management have been conducted resulting from changes introduced in 3.19 release.
 Among others, the cubicweb.server.session.Session class has been dropped, and request session attribute is now tight to a web session whose implementation depends on the front-end used (twisted or pyramid).
 Hence this attribute should not be accessed from "repository side" code (e.g. hooks or operations) and has lost some of his former attributes like repo which used to reference the repository instance.
-Due to this, you don't have anymore access to session's data through the connection, which leds to deprecation of the data attribute and removal of get_shared_data and set_shared_data methods which are deprecated since 3.19. - Support for 'https-url' configuration option has been removed (4516c3956d46). - The next_tabindex method of request class has been removed (011730a4af73).
+Due to this, you don't have anymore access to session's data through the connection, which leds to deprecation of the data attribute and removal of get_shared_data and set_shared_data methods which are deprecated since 3.19.

+- Support for 'https-url' configuration option has been removed (4516c3956d46). - The next_tabindex method of request class has been removed (011730a4af73).
 This include the removal of settabindex from the FieldWidget class init method. - The cubicweb.hook.logstats.start hook was dropped because it's looping task would not be run in a web instance (see first point about repository scheduler). - uicfg rules to hide the opposite relation of inlined form are not anymore automatically added, because this was actually done randomly and so not reliable, so you'll have to add them manually:

-10.101 3.24 (2 November 2016)
+10.112 3.24 (2 November 2016)

-- Various bits of a CubicWeb application configuration can be now be overridden through environments variables matching configuration option names prefixed by CW (for instance CW_BASE_URL). - Pyramid support made it into CubicWeb core.
+- Various bits of a CubicWeb application configuration can be now be overridden through environments variables matching configuration option names prefixed by CW (for instance CW_BASE_URL). - Cubes are now standard Python packages named as cubicweb<cubename>.
+They are not anymore installed in cubicweb/cubes.
+Their discovery by CubicWeb is handled by a new setuptools entry point cubicweb.cubes.
+A backward compatibility layer is kept for "legacy" cubes. - Pyramid support made it into CubicWeb core.
 Applications that use it should now declare the cubicweb[pyramid] dependency instead of cubicweb-pyramid. - New NullStore class in cubicweb.dataimport.stores as new base class for every store, and allowing to test your dataimport chain without actually importing anything.

-10.101.2 Major changes
+10.112.2 Major changes